What Is an Alaskan King Mattress?

 An Alaskan King is a size of mattress that measures nine feet wide by nine feet long.

 In comparison to a California King, an Alaskan King is bigger.
-(A California King is 84” long by 72” wide; an Alaskan King is 9’ long by 9’ wide.)
+(A California King is 84” long by 72” wide; a King is 80" long by 76" wide; an Alaskan King is 9’ long by 9’ wide.)

-Both Alaskan King and California King mattress sizes have their pros and cons.
+Both Alaskan King and California King and King mattress sizes have their pros and cons.

 Alaskan King Pros & Cons: